|

 honorary varsity hockey letter from MTU in 1975.
 In 1978, the hockey alumni

-As part of the Copper Country Hockey Centennial project, Joe was
+As part of the Copper Country Hockey Centennial project in 2004, Joe was

 interviewed by the Keweenaw